-The prevalence of the SMO pathway in bacteria of the Rhizobiales order is intriguing, since many members of this order are plant symbionts or pathogens.
-Indeed, those that do not possess an SMO pathway often possess a complementary tier 1 sulfo-ED pathway4.
-Accordingly, it appears that plant sulfolipid catabolism is important for bacteria in this order, whether they be plant pathogens/symbionts or free-living organisms adopting an oligotrophic saprophytic lifestyle in substrate replete with decaying plant tissues.
-Symbiotic bacteria of the Rhizobiales order reside within the root nodules of their plant host, where they harness four-carbon substrates from the host for energy and central metabolism25.
-Sugawara and co-workers showed that sulfonate utilization gene clusters were expressed by the plant symbiont Bradyrhizobium diazoefficiens USDA 110 within these nodules and that this may be important for utilizing diverse sulfur sources to support symbiotic and possibly free-living lifestyles26.
+The prevalence of the SMO pathway in Alphaproteobacteria of the Rhizobiales order is intriguing, since many bacteria of this order are plant symbionts or pathogens.
+Indeed, those bacteria that do not possess an SMO pathway often possess a complementary tier 1 sulfo-ED pathway (4).
+Accordingly, it appears that plant sulfolipid catabolism is important for rhizobiales, whether they be plant pathogens/symbionts or free-living organisms adopting an oligotrophic saprophytic lifestyle in substrate replete with decaying plant tissues.
+Symbiotic bacteria of the Rhizobiales order reside within the root nodules of their plant host, where they harness four-carbon substrates from the host for energy and central metabolism (24).
+Sugawara and co-workers showed that sulfonate utilization gene clusters were expressed by the plant symbiont Bradyrhizobium diazoefficiens USDA 110 within these nodules and that this may be important for utilizing diverse sulfur sources to support symbiotic and possibly free-living lifestyles (25).
 With sulfolipid representing a large and accessible pool of sulfur in plants, one possible purpose of the SMO pathway may be to salvage sulfur for these bacteria.
-This is an important distinction between the SMO pathway and the tier 1 sulfoglycolytic pathways: the latter supports two-member microbial communities containing a second member with a tier 2 pathway to provide access to the sulfur of SO27.
+This is an important distinction between the SMO pathway and the tier 1 sulfoglycolytic pathways: the latter supports two-member microbial communities containing a second member with a tier 2 pathway to provide access to the sulfur of SO (26).
 In this sense, use of the SMO pathway, which enables the complete utilization of the carbon skeleton and access to the sulfur of the monosaccharide can be considered a 'selfish' metabolic strategy, and could provide an advantage in the highly competitive soil environment or in the absence of other bacterial species within colonized plant tissues.
-These ideas, combined with the pathway's requirement for molecular oxygen to effect C-S bond fissure, likely explain why the SMO pathway occurs within those bacteria that are commonly associated with plants.
-Understanding how the SMO and tier 1 pathways impact fitness within the different environmental niches discussed here remains an important question, with answers that have significant implications for understanding plant diseases and symbioses, as well as soil chemistry.
+Combined with the pathway's requirement for molecular oxygen to effect C-S bond fissure, this may explain why the SMO pathway occurs within those bacteria that are commonly associated with plants.
+Understanding how the SMO and tier 1 pathways impact fitness within different environmental niches remains an important question, with answers that have significant implications for understanding plant diseases and symbioses, as well as soil chemistry.

-352 Methods
+358 Methods

-- 354 Growth studies - 355 Cultures of A. tumefaciens C58 were grown in a phosphate-buffered mineral salts media (M9, pH - 356 7.2), with glucose or SQ (10 mM) as the sole carbon source.
-Cultures were incubated at 30 °C (250 - 357 rpm), with adaptation and robust growth observed within 2-3 days.
+- 359 Growth studies - 360 Cultures of A. tumefaciens C58 were grown in a phosphate-buffered mineral salts media (M9, pH - 361 7.2), with glucose or SQ (10 mM) as the sole carbon source.
+Cultures were incubated at 30 °C (250 - 362 rpm), with adaptation and robust growth observed within 2-3 days.
 These were sub-cultured (1% - inoculum) into the same media (10 ml) and grown at 30 °C (250 rpm).
-Bacterial growth was - 359 quantitated using a Varian Cary50 UV/visible spectrophotometer to measure OD600.
-Growth - 360 experiments were replicated twice.
+Bacterial growth was - 364 quantitated using a Varian Cary50 UV/visible spectrophotometer to measure OD600.
+Growth - 365 experiments were replicated twice.